 - Members of the Bok family spew Klorofolun in the Boktai: The Sun Is In Your Hand then later switches to dark matter in Boktai 2 and 3.

 - One of the attacks the Sea Serpent in Zoktai uses is bubble breath .

-- Blue Dvalinn is a triple threat; like the afore-mentioned Sea Serpent she can breath bubbles, ink, and poison.
+- Blue Dvalinn is a triple threat; like the aforementioned Sea Serpent she can breathe bubbles, ink, and poison.